 • 401(k) plans are generally offered by private, for‐profit companies.

 • 403(b) plans are available to employees of certain public schools and tax‐exempt organizations.

 • 457 plans are commonly available to state and local government employees and contractors.

 • TSPs are available to federal government employees.

-If an employee will be 50 years old in 2022, he or she can set aside an additional $6,500 in 2022, unchanged from 2021.
+If an employee will be 50 years old in 2023, he or she can set aside an additional $7,500, up from $6,500 in 2022.
 This additional contribution is called an employee elective catch-up contribution.

 There are other types of employer‐sponsored retirement plans that may be available to you including Simplified Employee Pension (SEP) and Savings Incentive Match Plan for Employees (SIMPLE) IRAs.

 All contributions to SEP IRAs are funded by your employer.
 The limit is 25% of your compensation up to the annual defined contribution limit ($66,000 for 2023).
 Self-employed business owners can contribute 20% of their net adjusted self-employment annual income up to the annual defined contribution limit ($66,000 for 2023).
 We recommend self-employed business owners consult with their tax preparer to accurately calculate their net adjusted self-employment annual income.